intpixpro/Apps-on-EKS/README.md

- prometheus_portforward         - prometheus port frowarding to any ip address on port 9090. alertmanager_portforward       - alertmanager port frowarding to any ip address on port 9093. grafana_portforward            - grafana port frowarding to any ip address on port 3000. run_memory_load_on_app         - run "dd if=/dev/zero of=/dev/null bs=1G" to perform memory loading by comsumpting 1G of memory.
+ prometheus_portforward         - prometheus port frowarding to any ip address on port 9090. alertmanager_portforward       - alertmanager port frowarding to any ip address on port 9093. grafana_portforward            - grafana port frowarding to any ip address on port 3000. run_memory_load_on_app         - run on the pod kanban-app-xxxx-xx the command "dd if=/dev/zero of=/dev/null bs=1G" to perform memory loading by comsumpting 1G of memory.
 ```

 ## 4. Workspace prepration